pravega/kafka-adapter/README.md

 # Building the project
 $ ./gradlew build

-# Publishing the shadow jar with custom producer and consumer implementations to local maven reo.
+# Publishing the shadow jar with custom producer and consumer implementations to local maven repo.
-$ ./gradlew publishShadowPublicationToMavenLocal
+$ ./gradlew :kafka-adapter:publishShadowPublicationToMavenLocal
 ```

 ## Usage